SMEs: Are you affected by the transparency obligations of the AI Act?

 In practice, you need to produce documentation proving you comply with these obligations.
 AiActo generates it automatically from your answers.

-Take the quiz and generate my documentSee a real example
+Start the quick diagnostic and generate my documentSee a real example

 We use AI ourselves — here is the transparency document generated by AiActo for AiActo.
 This is exactly what you will get.